lopezkm/lopezkm/README.md

       },
       databases: ["PostgreSQL", "MongoDB"]
    },
-   focus: "I'm looking for job´s interviews to start working in this amazing world of technology", };
+   focus: "I'm looking for oportunities to be part of a team into this amazing web development world", };